 - Is memorable – recognisable faces help sell products

 - Creates trust and assurance through positive association with people they like and admire

 - Helps people feel an affinity with the brand and its products

 Social proof is a powerful means of encouraging consumers to act with immediacy.
 It’s important to select the right kind of social proof to use on your site: not all will be appropriate for every kind of retailer or product.
 And social proof in itself is just one of many ways to improve conversion rates and reduce website abandonment.

 So here's the exciting part.

-We're working on some very exciting stuff around social proof and we'll be unleashing it on the world soon.
-If you'd like to hear more about it and get a sneak preview, leave your details on the next page and we'll be in touch to tell you more.
+We've just launched our very own social proof feature: Dynamic Social Proof, which is now ready to be used on the Conversion Platform.
+If you'd like to hear more about it, leave your details on the next page and we'll be in touch to tell you more.